Perform differential methylation scoring

 Below is an example command to produce the scored output.

-which bases to use for scoring the differences, the argument should be a canonical nucleotide (A
+The --base option tells modkit dmr which bases to use for scoring the differences, the argument should be a canonical nucleotide (A, C, G, or T) whichever primary sequence base has the modifications you're interested in capturing.

-For example, for CpG islands the base we're interested in is C
+For example, for CpG islands the base we're interested in is C.

 regions=cpg_islands_ucsc_cleaned.bed